 Decorating with plants

 Most of your members will spend hours working inside, toiling away for the sake of their business.
 As a result, they won’t have much opportunity to walk outside to refresh their minds by taking in views from natural landscapes.
-Sure, public parks exist, but if your coworking space is positioned in the middle of the CBD, your members are more likely to encounter concrete jungles than a hectare of woodland.
+Sure, public parks exist, but if your coworking space is positioned in the middle of the CBD in a busy city like Hong Kong, your members are more likely to encounter concrete jungles than a hectare of woodland.

 You can, however, provide green scenery for your members.
 Consider incorporating plants in your coworking architecture.
 How you go about it is up to you.
 In LaunchPad Create, for example, we have an indoor forest.
 Jeremy Ellis, Cofounder and Chief Innovator at LaunchPad believes that, “Having a green space inside a working area can help our community refresh their minds, especially when they feel stuck in a rut.”
 Carving out a special space for vines to curl and trees to grow is not the only way you can decorate with plants, however.
 You can also put indoor plants around your coworking space to create an eco-friendly atmosphere.
 Be sure to experiment with sizes and types so your coworking space would look more alive.